digitallawyer/freefirmsite/README.md

 Once you have configured the basics of your website, you can modify the information about the attorneys in your firm.
 To do so, go to your repository and click on the `_data` folder.
 Then click `attorneys.yml` and edit the file by clicking the edit button (the pen icon).

 Update the `name`, `bio`, `email`, and `phone` fields with the correct info for each attorney in the firm.
 Save by pressing the commit button.
 Your website will rebuild, and be updated in a matter of minutes.
+Delete or add attorneys as necessary.

 In order to show pictures for the attorneys in your firm, set the `picture` value to the name of your picture, and upload the picture to the `assets/images/` folder.
 You can upload pictures by clicking the "Upload Files" button in the `assets/images` folder.